carlfully/missmaiden/README.md

 # Missmaiden
-A very kind program made in C++ that opens up programs for you!
+A very kind CLI program made in C++ that opens up programs for you!

 Made in C++, missmaiden (very creative name) manages to open up applications faster than I could do!
 I know this may sound useless, but once I manage to make it open more apps at once will show how good of a time-saver will be!